 Finding feedback about your iOS 10 update is easy if you know where to look.

-We’ve put together some reasons to and not to install the iOS 10.1 update right now so if you’re on the fence about iOS 10 you’ll want to start there.
+We’ve put together some reasons to and not to install the iOS 10 update right now.
+If you’re on the fence about iOS 10 you’ll want to start there.

 We also recommend keeping an eye on YouTube, Apple’s discussion forums, social media sites like Twitter/Facebook, and the MacRumors forums for additional feedback about Apple’s various iOS 10 updates for iPhone, iPad and iPod touch.